Amazon Prime Now launches in Singapore, its first market in Southeast Asia

 It’s official — Amazon has launched its Prime New delivery service in Singapore, its first market in Southeast Asia.

 The Amazon apps went live in Singapore early last night local time, and Prime Now — an aggressive two-hour delivery service — is available to Singapore’s population of over five million people from today.
-The launch does not include the full Prime offering or Echo.
-Amazon did not say when those services will launch, CNET reports.
+The launch includes “tens of thousands of items” but it isn’t the full Prime offering, which Amazon said will be available “soon” in Singapore.

 TechCrunch reported that a launch would happen this week after Amazon’s initial target of Q1 2017, which we first reported on back in November, was pushed back following complications.